Topics included in this article:

 Registration Methods

-Once you have powered up your camera and connected to the internet, you can register it.
+Once you have powered up your camera and connected to the internet, it can be registered.
 Ensure the camera has the correct LED status that indicates it's ready to be registered.

 Slow blinking Red IR LEDs |